 Be Careful What You ask For — and Just Be Careful

-I have applauded the efforts of the DCR and particularly Dan Driscoll in extending the paths along the Charles River upstream from Watertown to Waltham.
-I have supported the construction of the Cochituate Rail Trail, the Mass Central Rail Trail, Bruce Freeman Trail and other trail projects.
+I have applauded the efforts of the DCR in extending the paths along the Charles River upstream from Watertown to Waltham.
+I have supported the Cochituate Rail Trail, the Mass Central Rail Trail, Bruce Freeman Trail and other trail projects.
 These projects all have improved bicycle access by constructing trails without compromising access on roads.
-The Hammond Pond Parkway project proposes to forego much of the potential of the Parkway for bicycle, e-bike and motor scooter transportation, and in that way has a fundamentally different impact.
+The Hammond Pond Parkway project proposes to forego much of the potential of the Parkway for bicycle, e-bike and motor scooter transportation.
+In that way, it has a fundamentally different impact.

-If you are going to ride Hammond Pond Parkway in its new configuration, please make sure that your brakes are in good working order, and be cautious!
+If you are going to ride the reconfigured Hammond Pond Parkway, please make sure that your brakes are in good working order, and be cautious!

 For Reference